*** ONLINE AS OF AUGUST 5, 2011 ***

 Another photo of the old Wampum Bridge during the flooding on March 27, 1913.
 The Pittsburgh & Lake Erie (P&LE) Railroad freight house is visible on left.

-The second Wampum Bridge, constructed as part of a larger project that included the new Chewton Bridge, opened in December 1929.
+The second Wampum Bridge, constructed as part of a larger project that included the new Chewton Bridge (or B&O Viaduct), opened in mid-December 1928.
+A formal ceremony was held on February 7, 1929.
 The Wampum Bridge was the perfect example of a viaduct, as it spanned a service road in Chewton, the Beaver River, and the P&LE tracks in Wampum.
 The two new bridges finally eliminated the dangerous at-grade railroad crossings on both sides of the river. (c1955)

 (Dec 2011)Full Size